 In the above example, Rita was the scapegoat who got blamed for everything that went wrong in the family.
 Her mother found faults in everything that she did.
 She never received love from her mother and kept trying tirelessly to win her approval.
 Her relationship with her brother was also manipulated by her mother.

-The narcissistic parent needs somebody in the family to dump their rage on- this is the scapegoat.
+The narcissistic parent needs somebody in the family to dump their rage on—this is the scapegoat.
 Pathological narcissists are unable to acknowledge faults or flaws in themselves or what they have created, therefore they require a scapegoat to download all their unacceptable faults on.
 The role of a scapegoat is usually assigned to the most sensitive, outspoken, or different child.
-Sometimes a child that is impaired in some way is picked as they are shameful to the cluster B parent.
+Sometimes a child that is impaired in some way is picked as they are shameful to the narcissistic parent.
 The scapegoat is mistreated by the whole family no matter what they do, or how hard they try.
 The scapegoat endures a lifetime of blame, shame, ostracizing, neglect and emotional abuse by the entire family.
-It is the scapegoat’s job to be sacrificed so that the others members of the family can blind themselves to the terrible and traumatic truth that their entire life is actually a lie.
+It is the scapegoat’s job to be sacrificed so that the other members of the family can blind themselves to the terrible and traumatic truth that their entire life is actually a lie.

 Is there any hope for the victims?

-Children coming out of narcissistically run families have severe emotional scarring and the degree of damage depends on the roles they played and the severity of their situation.
+Children coming out of narcissistic families have severe emotional scarring and the degree of damage depends on the roles they played and the severity of their situation.
 Family members orbit around the narcissist in their casted roles for years together and some don’t ever realise that it is pathological.
 Due to this, the emotional damage can continue for many years undetected, even by the victims themselves.
 This results in untold pain and suffering to the victims, plus now also to society, as these children unknowingly spread the pathology as possible narcissists, inverted narcissists, enablers or codependents.

 However once these victims recognise that they are part of a pathological situation they may choose to work a way out of it.
 With the help of support groups, expert therapists and modalities like EFT, victims can deal with their situation and grow out of it.
 Greater public knowledge of narcissism amongst the general population is our best defense in curbing this destructive and ever-growing epidemic.